danielstocks/pipeline-panic/README.md

 ## Game objective

-Build a pipe that goes from start to end.
+Build a pipe that goes from start to end while earning Pipeline Dolares (¤)

 You will have 30 seconds to build your pipe before the panic starts.